 Highlights of the Slickrock Trail in Moab UT

 This isn’t your typical hiking trail.
-The vast sandstone rocks provide endless views, but can make finding the trail tricky.
+The vast sandstone rocks provide endless views but make finding the hiking trail tricky.
 Following the painted lines will keep you on the right track.
 There are also a handful of signs along the way for additional direction.

-The endless views also means little shade, even in the cooler months.
-Like many Moab hiking trails, Slickrock is best done in the early morning or in the evening, when the sun is not as direct.
+The endless views also mean little shade, even in the cooler months.
+Like many Moab hiking trails, Slickrock is best done in the early morning or into the evening, when the sun is not as direct.
 Make sure to bring plenty of water and extra sunscreen.

 The best picnic spot on the Slickrock Trail?
 “The picnic area is really the whole trail because of hiking on a rock.
 Go off to the side a little and have your feast.” — Logan

 Moab’s national parks might get all of the attention, but Dead Horse Point State Park is worth a visit for views that are just as incredible.